DBDMH

-DBDMH (also known as 1,3-Dibromo-5,5-Dimethylhydantoin) is an organic compound derived from the heterocycle called dimethylhydantoin.
+DBDMH (an abbreviation for 1,3-dibromo-5,5-dimethylhydantoin) is an organic compound derived from the heterocycle called dimethylhydantoin.
 This white crystalline compound with a slight bromine odor is widely used as a disinfectant used for drinking water purification, recreational water treatment, as a bleaching agent in pulp and paper mills, and for treating industrial/commercial water cooling systems.
-Its action does not involve the use of hypochlorous acid.
+Its action does not involve the formation of hypochlorous acid and instead involves hypobromous acid.

 Mechanism of action

-1,3-Dibromo-5,5-Dimethylhydantoin is a source of bromine, which is equivalent to hypobromous acid (HOBr).
+1,3-Dibromo-5,5-dimethylhydantoin is a source of bromine, which is equivalent to hypobromous acid (HOBr).